-The HazWaste Fund (‘the Fund’) has come to an end.
-Launched in 2008, as a Victorian government initiative to limit pollution and waste, this scheme was designed to help reduce hazardous waste to landfill, or reclaim contaminated soil.
+The HazWaste Fund (‘the Fund’) has ended.
+Launched in 2008 as a Victorian government initiative to limit pollution and waste, this scheme was designed to help reduce hazardous waste to landfill, or reclaim contaminated soil.
 Funding was provided by landfill levies collected from the disposal of hazardous waste and reinvested to provide positive net outcomes.
 Over the ten-year period of the Fund, $18 million was invested in private sector projects.

 - waste oils/water, hydrocarbons/water mixtures, emulsions

 - wastes from the production, formulation and use of resins, latex, plasticizers, glues/adhesives